Tiger-Tom/RunServerDotPy/README.md

 This script has the following abilities (besides interfacing with the Minecraft server as a command line):

--Support for Linux, and partial support for Windows
+-Support for Linux, and partial support for Windows (most things work on Windows, and things that don't have warnings)

 -Automatically backing up to a zip file on startup (only on Linux)